aleksander-saz/DS-Projects/README.md

 *Detailed description you can find in readme of Project 14*

-### Project 15 - SQL queries

-In this project it's required to complete the tasks using SQLalchemy and SQL queries, including additional questions and visualization.

-*Detailed description you can find in readme of Project 15*

 <hr />

 ## Part 4 - Time Series, NLP, Computer Vision